PanelAlpha Documentation

 ssh -i /path/to/ssh/key user@hostname

-3. Verify user has write permissions on target directory
+3. Verify the user has write permissions on the target directory.

 # Performance Issues